 Take a Sleigh Ride at Highland Forest

 Located just south of the city in Fabius is Highland Forest county park.
-Winter weekends at Highland Forest mean gorgeous wintery views, a cozy fireplace to warm up next to, and horsedrawn sleigh rides through the forest.
+Winter weekends at Highland Forest mean gorgeous wintery views and horsedrawn sleigh rides through the forest.
 At $8 per person ($5 for children under 5), it’s the best way to spend your money in the winter.
-Sleigh rides occur weather permitting on Saturdays and Sundays from 11am to 3:30pm and last twenty minutes.
+Sleigh rides occur weather permitting on Saturdays and Sundays from 11am to 3:30pm and last twenty minutes, reservations required.
 Find a weekend this month to experience the winter wonderland experience for yourself.

 Beaver Lake Nature Center in Baldwinsville offers another unique winter activity: snowshoeing.
-There are several trails on the property for visitors to explore.
-If you don’t have your own snowshoes, they are available to rent for $5 per hour.
+There are several trails on the property for visitors to explore while remaining safely socially distanced.
 Beginner snowshoers can participate in introduction classes on the weekends in January and February.
-Guided winter walks are also available.
+Guided winter walks are also available on the weekends.
 While wandering the park, be on the lookout for various birds and footprints from the native animals.
 Several of the trails at Beaver Lake are accessible for cross-country skiers if you bring your own skis.
 Of course, be sure to check the weather conditions and snow depth to see if conditions are appropriate for snowshoeing and skiing.

 Ski, Snowboard, or Tube Down the Mountains

 Syracuse is lucky to be surrounded by lots of hills and mountains - which are great for winter sports!
-Song, Labrador, and Toggenburg Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
-Season passes and equipment rentals are available at all locations.
+Song and Labrador Mountains are the largest near Syracuse, each offering more than 20 trails for skiers and snowboarders.
+Season passes and equipment rentals are available at some locations.
 For another option, Four Seasons Golf & Ski Center in Fayetteville offers a few trails for skiers, but also has additional lanes for snow tubing.
 Give it a try!

 Spend the Day at a Museum

 Not a fan of the cold weather?
 No problem!
-Syracuse has a few museums to enjoy so you can stay warm when the winter weather doesn’t cooperate.
+Syracuse has plenty of museums to enjoy so you can stay warm when the winter weather doesn’t cooperate.
 The Erie Canal Museum is a unique option where you and the little ones can learn about the history of the canal and Syracuse’s economy.
 Don’t forget to check out the murals and statues outside!

 The Museum of Science and Technology (MOST) in the heart of Armory Square is a popular spot for families year-round.
 And it’s not just for kids!
 With numerous exhibits, the IMAX theater, and the planetarium, it’s easy to spend several hours at the MOST.
 Loads of interactive displays let you have fun and learn at the same time.